Back to People

 Enrolled at University of Michigan (mathematics)

-Munger enrolled at the University of Michigan and studied mathematics; joined Sigma Phi fraternity.
-(Enrollment year inferred because he left college in early 1943.)
+Munger began college at the University of Michigan studying mathematics; joined the Sigma Phi fraternity while in college.

 Confidence